-If you're new to wearing dentures, you might wonder why something as basic as speaking now seems so difficult and awkward.
-And you might worry that changes in your voice and speech will make your dentures more noticeable to others.
-Some questions you may have include:
+If you are new to dentures and denture adhesive, you might wonder why something as simple as speaking seems so difficult and awkward.
+You also might be concerned that changes in your voice and speech will make your dentures more noticeable to others.

 Adjusting to dentures means that, in time and with some practice, you will be able to speak clearly.
 At first your voice may sound odd because the sound reaches your ears through vibrations in the bones of the jaw and skull.
 Wearing dentures changes and increases the sound, but only you will notice this.